-Potential adverse impacts of the COVID-19 pandemic include, but are not limited to: (i) a reduction in demand for the Corporation's products or services, or an increase in delinquent or unpaid bills, due to job losses and associated financial hardship; (ii) a decline in revenues as a result of services provided at no cost to customers; (iii) a decline in access fees for speciality television services and exclusive on-demand content due to the postponement or cancellation of sporting events; (iv) the temporary suspension of the Corporation's content production activities, a reduction in the availability of external content, and therefore a reduction in the Corporation's ability to provide the content and programming that its customers expect; (v) a downgrade or cancellation of customer services; (vi) issues delivering the Corporation's products and services; (vii) lost revenues due to the significant economic challenges that small and medium-sized business customers are facing; (viii) lower advertising revenues and reduced film and audiovisual content activity in the Media segment; (ix) delays or cancellations of shows and events, and interruption of music and book distribution activities in the Sports and Entertainment segment; (x) uncertainty associated with the costs and availability of resources required to provide appropriate levels of service to customers; (xi) additional capital expenditures, and uncertainty associated with costs, delays and the availability of resources required to maintain, upgrade or expand Videotron's network in order to accommodate increased network usage, and to expand its self-install and self-serve programs in order to attract new customers; (xii) unexpected increase of user data demand and increased pressure on Videotron's network capacity, which could negatively affect its network's performance, availability, speed, consistency and its ability to provide services; (xiii) the ability of certain suppliers and vendors to provide products and services to the Corporation; (xiv) the impact of legislation, regulations and other government interventions in response to the COVID-19 pandemic; (xv) the negative impact on global credit and capital markets; and (xvi) the ability to access capital markets at a reasonable cost or at all.
+Potential adverse impacts of pandemics such as COVID-19 include, but are not limited to: (i) a reduction in demand for the Corporation's products or services, or an increase in delinquent or unpaid bills, due to job losses and associated financial hardship; (ii) the temporary suspension of the Corporation's content production activities, a reduction in the availability of content, and therefore a reduction in the Corporation's ability to provide the content and programming that its customers expect; (iii) downgrade or cancellation of customer services; (iv) issues delivering the Corporation's products and services; (v) lost revenues due to the significant economic challenges that small and medium-sized business customers are facing; (vi) lower advertising revenues and reduced film and audiovisual content activity in the Media segment; (vii) delays or cancellations of shows and events, and interruption of music and book distribution activities in the Sports and Entertainment segment; (viii) uncertainty associated with the costs and availability of resources required to provide appropriate levels of service to customers; (ix) additional capital expenditures, and uncertainty associated with costs, delays and the availability of resources required to maintain, upgrade or expand Videotron's network in order to accommodate increased network usage, and to expand its self-install and self-serve programs in order to attract new customers; (x) unexpected increase of user data demand and increased pressure on Videotron's network capacity, which could negatively affect its network's performance, availability, speed, consistency and its ability to provide services; (xi) the ability of certain suppliers and vendors to provide products and services to the Corporation; (xii) the impact of legislation, regulations and other government interventions in response to pandemics and other public health issues; (xiii) the negative impact on global credit and capital markets; and (xiv) the ability to access capital markets and fund liquidity needs at a reasonable cost or at all.
 Any of these risks and uncertainties could have a material adverse impact on the Corporation's business, prospects, results of operations and financial condition.